Revision Date: 17 August 2018

 - Forms and Tools/Online Processes

 Procedure 2-89-2 details what rules and processes to follow when booking transportation or seeking reimbursement for transportation when traveling on university business.
 The forms of transportation discussed in this procedure include: air travel, personally owned motor vehicles, university-owned vehicles, and rental cars.
 Also, information about fares for parking, taxi, bus, subway, tolls, trains, or parking meters is included.
 This procedure does not apply for any transportation when UTA employees or students are traveling for personal reasons with personal funds.

 A UTA employee or student traveling by rented or public conveyance is entitled to a transportation reimbursement equal to the actual cost of necessary transportation for performing official university business.
-Original receipts are required for car or bus rentals.
+Original receipts are required.

 All UTA employees or students using transportation when traveling for UTA business.